Planning for an epidemic/pandemic event (quick guide)

 You should have a pandemic plan

-During an event, the Pandemic Manager needs to ensure that there is a safe working environment for those that remain and that those who are affected are supported during their recovery.
+The pandemic manager needs to ensure that there is a safe working environment for those that remain and that those who are affected are supported during their recovery.

 The Ministry of Health is the lead

-The Ministry of Health can declare a pandemic event and provide advice and guidance about this.
 The Ministry of Health’s Medical Officers of Health are your key external contact in a pandemic event.
 They work as part of the region’s response coordination team.
 They will provide leadership, direction and guidance on whether to remain open, close or reopen.

-Local District Health Board contacts – Ministry of Health(external link)
+Local district health board contacts – Ministry of Health(external link)

 Protect children, students and staff